traja-team/traja/paper/paper.md

 ## Other Methods

 ### Fractal Methods
 Fractal (i.e. multiscale) methods are useful for analyzing transitions and clustering in trajectories.
-For example, search trajectories such as a eye movement, hande-eye coordination, and foraging can be analyzed by quantifying the spatial distribution or nesting of temporal point processes using spatial Allen Factor analysis [@kerster_spatial_2016; @huette_drawing_2013].
+For example, search trajectories such as eye movement, hand-eye coordination, and foraging can be analyzed by quantifying the spatial distribution or nesting of temporal point processes using spatial Allen Factor analysis [@kerster_spatial_2016; @huette_drawing_2013].

 Recurrence plots and derivative recurrence factor analysis can be applied to trajectories to identify multiscale temporal processes to study transition or nonlinear parameters in a system, such as postural fluctuation  [@ross_influence_2016] and synchrony [@shockley] in humans and to movement of animals such as ants [@neves_recurrence_2017] and bees [@ayers].
 These methods are not yet implemented in Traja, but are planned for a future release.